-Staying in China, of course I wanted to visit the wall.
-My initial plan was to see it near Beijing; however, that's the very same idea of pretty much everyone who's visiting the Chinese capital.
-So while the wall's sections there are scenic and well preserved, reportedly they are also packed as hell.
-A couple of my friends who went there spoke about massive queues and a nightmare traffic, nothing to be keen to absolve.
-Thus, when I found out that the wall is also within a reach from Shenyang, I went for it there.
+Being in China, of course, I wanted to visit the wall.
+My initial plan was to see it near Beijing; however, that's the same idea of pretty much everyone who's visiting the Chinese capital.
+So, while the wall's sections there are reportedly scenic and well preserved, they are also crowded beyond belief.
+A couple of my friends who went there spoke about massive queues and nightmare traffic, nothing to be keen to absolve.
+Thus, when I found out that the wall is also within reach from Shenyang, I went for it there.

-A convenient way from Shenyang to the wall is to take a bullet train to Dandong - Chinese biggest border city, sitting on the Yalu River.
+A convenient way from Shenyang to the wall is to take a bullet train to Dandong — the biggest Chinese border city.

-Of the two, only one connects the two shores.
-It's because the Korean side of both bridges was bombed during the Korean War to cut out the Chinese supplies, and only the newer bridge was reconstructed.
+Of the two, only one connects both shores.
+It's because the Korean side of both bridges was bombed during the Korean War to cut out the Chinese supplies, and only the newer bridge got reconstructed.
 The old one was left with the damage and now serves as a cultural relic with some propagandist materials.

-On its end, behind the damaged part, it offers a view into the North Korea...
+On its end, behind the damaged part, is an observation deck offering a view into NK.

-I also learned that, while most of the river is already Korean territory, the two countries have an agreement that allows both sides use the water - as long as they don't step on the other's soil.
-This lets fishermen and freight boats to do their job without conflicts, and at the same time it gives an opportunity to technically step into the NK without visas.
+In the city, I learned that while most of the river is already Korean territory, the two countries have an agreement that allows both sides to use the water equally — as long as they don't step on the other's soil.
+This lets fishermen and freight boats to do their job without conflicts, and at the same time, it gives an opportunity to technically get into NK without visas.
 The local tourist agencies are doing a business out of this by providing boat tours.
 As I had the time and the distant NK landscape had some hills that could be interesting from up closer, this seemed a good option.

-On the river, we went behind a NK island, where was a view on a few watchtowers, barbed fences and vast rural fields behind.
+Once on the river, the boat went behind an NK island with a few watchtowers.
+The coastline had barbed fences and vast rural fields behind.
 Also, there were a couple of pretty hills.
 Sadly, the natural scenery got outweighed by the boat's cultural awkwardness.
-The tour guide was telling something in Chinese from a speaker, and the crowd laughed.
-It repeated a few times, so I asked around what's he talking about and got surprised when it turned out to be a train of jokes about starvation and other poor living conditions in NK.
-Then, the first farmer on the North Korean land came in view, and the crowd went crazy; shouting, gesticulating frantically and taking tons of pictures of him.
-It was like on a safari, where as the first animal appears, silly people start screaming in expectation that the zebra, elephant or giraffe turning around and coming closer; or, I don't know, perform a dance.
+The tour guide was saying something in Chinese from a speaker, and the crowd laughed.
+It repeated a few times, so I asked around what he was talking about, and got surprised when it turned out to be a train of jokes about starvation and other poor living conditions in NK.
+Then, the first farmer on the North Korean land came in sight, and the crowd on our boat went crazy: shouting, gesticulating frantically, and taking tons of pictures.
+It was like on a safari where people start screaming after the first elephant appears, in the expectation that the poor animal will come closer; or, I don't know, perform a dance.
 I felt embarrassed and was glad when the boat turned around and headed back to the port.

-The section of the Great Wall here at Hushan was built during the Ming Dynasty, and the accessible part is about a mile long.
+The section of the Great Wall at the Hushan mountain was built during the Ming Dynasty, and the accessible part is about a mile long.

-The wall climbs steeply up the hill, which then reveals a pretty outlook on the surroundings:
+The wall climbs steeply up the hill, where was a lovely outlook on the surroundings:

-Once back in front of the entrance gate, it was time to return back to the railway station and later to the hotel I stayed at in Shenyang.
-The journey went quickly as I had a window seat and the track offers some neat views on local countryside...
+Once back in front of the entrance gate, I started my return to Shenyang.
+The journey went quickly, I had a window seat, and the track offers some nice views on the countryside...

-...and abundant industrial facilities, notorious for the northeast China as a contrast.
+...and abundant industrial facilities, notorious for northeast China as a contrast.